-I{SLNMV} means that VSESR_EL2, VDFSR, DISR_EL1, DISR, VDISR_EL2, and VDISR can be implemented as RAZ/WI when all of the following apply:

-- ESB never synchronizes any errors, including virtual System errors.
-That is, ESB executes as a no-op. - ESR_ELx[24:0], HSR[11:9], and DFSR[15:14,12] are always set to zero by hardware on taking a physical SError interrupt exception or synchronous External Abort exception.
-This means that the PE error state is always reported as Uncategorized error when a physical SError interrupt is taken to AArch64 state.
+R{SLNMV} means that VSESR_EL2 and VDFSR can be implemented as RAZ/WI when ESR_ELx[24:0], HSR[11:9], and DFSR[15:14,12] are always set to zero by the PE on taking a physical SError interrupt exception or synchronous External Abort exception.
+When this is the case, the PE error state is always reported as Uncategorized error when a physical SError interrupt is taken to AArch64 state.